madhulathachavali/Migraine-Attack-Data-Analyses-using-SAS/README.md

 # Migraine-Attack-Data-Analyses-using-SAS

-This project covers analysis of the following sections:
+This project covers analysis of the following sections as per statistical analysis plan:

 1. Patients' demographics